MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/releasing/managed/index.md

 ---
-title: Testing and releasing a game, for Managed Partners (placeholder)
+title: Testing and releasing a game, for Managed Partners
 description: Testing and releasing a game, for Managed Partners. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, windows 10, xbox one ms.localizationpriority: medium
 ---

-# Testing and releasing a game, for Managed Partners (placeholder)
+# Testing and releasing a game, for Managed Partners

+> [!NOTE]
+> This is preliminary documentation.

 Testing and releasing a game, for Managed Partners.